Love Story may start swing to romanticism in movies (1970)

 Vincent Canby of the New York Times pronounced the picture “beautiful and romantic,” and added: “The only really depressing thing about ‘Love Story’ is the thought of all the terrible imitations that will inevitably follow it.”

+In an era of sexual license and X-rated films, Time magazine’s review said, “the counter-revolution had to happen.”
 Early viewers seemed to approve.
 Paramount Studio says the film broke house box-office records in the first four days of its world premiere booking at two New York theaters.

-It is of course too early to tell whether predictions cf a trend toward romanticism will materialize.
+It is of course too early to tell whether predictions of a trend toward romanticism will materialize.
 But there has been a tendency in recent years for films that enjoy great popularity to inspire a spate of imitations.
 Examples are “Bonnie and Clyde,” “The Graduate,” and “Easy Rider.”

-With movie attendance declining, production at a trickle and most major studies in the red, producers are quick to try to jump aboard any bandwagon.
+With movie attendance declining, production at a trickle, and most major studies in the red, producers are quick to try to jump aboard any bandwagon.

 Ali MacGraw shines in the hit movie ‘Love Story’ (1970)